 To validate our approach, we collect a multi-view dataset of real soybean and maize fields, paired with manual measurements of leaf area and leaf angle.
 We show that the proposed method can successfully reconstruct realistic crop canopies across different growth stages and estimate key canopy structure variables more accurately than baselines.
+These variables are tightly linked to crop yield and are used extensively in crop science.
 We also show that the reconstructed 3D canopies can be directly fed into radiative transfer modeling software to provide accurate predictions of photosynthesis rates.
 The results highlight the potential for monitoring crop productivity directly from camera images instead of costly flux tower equipment.
-Our contributions are twofold: \begin{itemize} \item We present a novel approach for reconstructing complete 3D morphological models of large-scale crop plant fields from a collection of images. \item We introduce the first framework for image-based crop productivity quantification, making scalable carbon exchange monitoring a possibility. \end{itemize}
+Our contributions are summarized below: \begin{itemize} \item We present a novel approach for reconstructing complete 3D morphological models of large-scale crop plant fields from a collection of images. \item We provide a framework for image-based growth and photosynthesis quantification, paving the way for scalable yield prediction and carbon exchange monitoring. \end{itemize}